cyverse/irods-adm/README.md

 The program `repl` can be used to replicate data objects to the taccCorralRes resource.

 The program `classify-repl-errors` takes the output of `repl` and group the errors by type.

+## Repair

+The program `data-store-fix` can be used to detect and repair issues with the Data Store.